AuthorCarpentry/executable-documents-rstudio/00-getting-started.md

 left hand corner of the editor.
 The first time you do this you'll get a message that you need to install some packages.
 You'll want to click Yes and wait for the packages to install.
-Once the installation you'll see an interactive demonstration document!
+Once the installation you'll see an interactive demonstration document in the newre tab in the lower right corner!

-You can output this single file in multiple formats.
+You can output this single markdown document in multiple formats.
 By default we've been be generating .html files, but we can also output to a Word document.
 If you click on the downward arrow next to the knit button we see some default formats.
 Click on Word, and a Word document will appear.